• Home

 The Final Look

-DIY Mercury glass vase with Easter tree and spring decor on buffet table
+DIY Mercury glass vase with Easter tree and spring decor on buffet table.

 In a related post, I’ll share the tutorial on making your own DIY decoupage Easter eggs and the mason jar bunny you see above.

-DIY faux mercury glass technique
+DIY faux mercury glass technique.

 I think this faux mercury glass technique is amazing, and I can’t wait to use it on all kinds of random things.
-Someone should go warn my husband!
+Someone should warn my husband!

 I hope you enjoy giving it a try!
 Drop me a line or tag me on Instagram @firstdayofhome if you make your own masterpiece!